-- The member of staff who has noticed the missing pupil will inform the headteacher immediately. - The office staff will also be informed as they will act as a point of contact for receiving information regarding the search. - A member of staff will stay with the rest of the class, and all other available members of staff will conduct a thorough search of the school premises as directed by the headteacher. - The following areas will be systematically searched: - All classrooms - All toilets - The school grounds - Available staff will begin a search of the area immediately outside of the school premises, and will take a mobile phone with them so they can be contacted.

-- If the pupil has not been found after 10 minutes, then the parents of the pupil will be notified. - The school will attempt to contact parents using the emergency contact numbers provided. - If the parents have had no contact from the pupil, and the emergency contacts list has been exhausted, the police will be contacted. - The missing pupil's teacher will fill in an incident form, describing all circumstances leading up to the pupil going missing. - If the missing pupil has an allocated social worker, is a looked-after child, or has any SEND, then the appropriate personnel will be informed. - When the pupil has been located, members of staff will care for and talk to the pupil to ensure they are safe and well. - Parents and any other agencies will be informed immediately when the pupil has been located.
+- The member of staff who has noticed the absent pupil will inform the headteacher immediately - The office staff will also be informed as they will act as a point of contact for receiving information regarding the search - A member of staff will stay with the rest of the class, and all other available members of staff will conduct a thorough search of the school premises as directed by the headteacher - The following areas will be systematically searched: - All classrooms - All toilets - The Sunshine/Rainbow Rooms - Breakfast/After School Club Room - Computer Suite - The school grounds - Available staff will begin a search of the area immediately outside of the school premises, and will take a mobile phone with them so they can be contacted. - If the pupil has not been found after 10 minutes, then the parents of the pupil will be notified - The school will attempt to contact parents using the emergency contact numbers provided - If the parents have had no contact from the pupil, and the emergency contacts list has been exhausted, the police will be contacted. - The absent pupil's teacher will fill in an incident form, describing all circumstances leading up to the pupil going missing - If the absent pupil has an allocated social worker, is a looked-after child, or has any SEND, then the appropriate personnel will be informed - When the pupil has been located, members of staff will care for and talk to the pupil to ensure they are safe and well - Parents and any other agencies will be informed immediately when the pupil has been located